Table of contents

 In general, any date in our data should be understood to be defined as “the date on which data was collected by The COVID Tracking Project,” which is generally the date the state reported the data point to the public in its cumulative totals.
 We recommend analyzing our data with 7-day or 14-day averages instead of with single day values to help mitigate the effect of these reporting spikes.

 There are several reasons why our tracker might show different data than your state’s COVID-19 page, even when we use that same page as a source:

 - Date lag.
-We update the dataset by hand once a day and release the data between about 6pm and 7:30pm Eastern time.
+We update the dataset by hand once a day and release the data between about 5:30pm and 7pm Eastern Time.
 If a state updates its data after our daily compilation, we won’t pick up the new information until the next day.

 - Hidden data.
 In some cases, we retrieve data that states do not display on their public dashboards from data files that the state provides.
 This data is still public and still official, but might only be visible “behind the scenes” of a data dashboard or in an obscure corner of the state’s COVID-19 site.
 Missouri, for example, does not display the value for Total PCR tests (in specimens) on its dashboard, but the data is there, though not displayed, and we retrieve it with a machine query.

 - Different data definitions.
 In the absence of national data standards, we might use the same name for a metric as your state but use a different definition.
 For instance, our case, death, and hospitalization metrics all include “probable” and “suspected” cases for states that report them, whereas your state might include only lab-confirmed cases in its official case count while reporting probable cases separately.